arunsadhasivam/SystemDesign/SystemDesignPresentationFormat/Readme.md

     sharding - mechanism to improve the scalability to share loading in databse side. distributed cache - for application side and horizontal scalling to improve the scalability.

+    Zookeper = for data to monitor if any node down - consenus distributed system. kubernetes = for process to monitor the cluster , if any node down.